 - bed bugs

-These include many types of spiders, some of which have poisonous fangs.
-Poisonous spiders found in the U.S. include:
+poisonous fangs.
+Poisonous spiders found in the United States include:

 - paper wasps (hornets)